coin3d/sowx/README.md

 ### Windows

-On Windows there is a memory leak on exit from process.
+On Windows there is a memory leak when process exits.
+Cursor are not fully working yet.